unixwzrd/oobabooga-macOS/macOS-Install.md

 ## PyTorch

+### Skip the Conda install for now, you'll likely want the daily build.
 Pick one of the VENV's from the Torch install you wish to use, or use both of them.
 If at any time you wish to see what Conda environments you have along with the one which is active.
 If it's not the python one, let's go ahead and make it active and create a clone of it so we can roil back everything to there, leaving a fresh Python 3.10 VENV for use with another project.
 Use the following:

 ```bash